 10. Jumping off to a conclusion about the person too quickly

-Couples who are doing long-distance relationships for the first time have this tendency to become emotionally available easily for the other person or develop strong feelings in a short period.
+Couples who are in long-distance relationships for the first time have this tendency to become emotionally available easily to the other person or develop strong feelings in a short period.

-This is not healthy when you have not yet met your partner in person.
-You may feel that the person is charming and have all positive qualities, but you might end up being wrong in the long run.
+This is unhealthy when you have not met your partner in person.
+You may feel that the person is charming and has all positive qualities, but you might end up being wrong in the long run.

 11. Miscommunications

 Staying afar from each other in a long-distance relationship can be quite a struggle and lead to miscommunications and arguments.
-Miscommunications and arguments in relationships are normal, but in long-distance relationships, it becomes quite a serious issue.
+Miscommunications and arguments in relationships are normal, but they become quite serious issues in long-distance relationships.

-In long-distance relationships, it is tough to judge one’s mood, gestures, or body language over texts or even phone calls.
+In long-distance relationships, judging one’s mood, gestures, or body language over texts or even phone calls is tough.
 This might lead to misjudging your partner, and that can lead to complications.

 12. Ghosting